East Cornwall League

 The East Cornwall Premier League (ECPL) was an English football competition based in Cornwall and west Devon, in the United Kingdom, formed in 1960.
-The league operated at level 12 of the English football league system and last consisted of 16 clubs.
+The league last consisted of 16 clubs.
 Due to a sponsorship arrangement, the league was latterly known as the RRL East Cornwall Premier League.

 Up to 20 clubs competed in a single division until the 2005–06 season, after which the league was split into two divisions for the first time, with the top 14 clubs from 2005–06 forming the Premier Division and the remaining clubs and a number of Plymouth-based sides transferring from the Plymouth and West Devon League to form a new Division One.
 Three teams from the East Cornwall League (Camelford, Dobwalls and Foxhole Stars) were promoted as founder members of the new South West Peninsula League Division One West in 2007.
 Premier Division champions St. Dennis were promoted at the end of the 2010–11 season, runners-up Sticker were promoted at the end of the 2011–12 season and Millbrook were promoted at the end of the 2013–14 season after finishing third.

 For the 2019–20 season, the league reverted to one division after the creation of the St Piran League.
 Following the 2022–23 season, the East Cornwall League was absorbed into the St Piran League.